Last updated on September 1st, 2019 at 03:15 pm

 It is also visited by tourists because of the activities you can do here- snorkeling, diving, island hopping, riding a banana boat, riding a jet ski, visiting the oceanarium, parasailing, and the list goes on!
 You will really enjoy your stay in Boracay, whether alone, with loved ones, or with friends.

 Note: Boracay is currently closed for rehabilitation due to the noncompliance of nearby businesses to policies.
 It will last for 6 months (April 26, 2018 – October 26, 2018).
+If you want to read more about Boracay Island after reopening.

 More Places to Visit in the Philippines: Places to Visit in Mindanao